aditonorman/ecommerce_project/README.md

 Git is essential for collaborative software development, especially in open-source and CI/CD environments.

----

-<b>Why Django for Learning Software Development?
+# Why Django for Learning Software Development?

 Django is popular for beginners because: